 Dharma and human rights are closely related ideas for Hindus.
 Since ancient times, Hindus have believed that human beings should have a code of conduct, regardless of natural differences, that facilitates the harmonious existence and functioning of society.
 Hindus called this code of conduct by the name “Dharma”.
 Any type of physical, emotional, or spiritual injury to other human beings is forbidden by Dharma.
 Hence, there was a strong foundation which naturally protected the rights of every human being.
 Since Dharma emphasized “individual duties”, ordinary citizens within Hindu populations around the world benefited from the protection this system provided.
 It became the best safeguard against those who were potential violators of “individual rights”.
 In other words, when everyone acts according to Dharma, the individual rights of everyone are naturally protected.
-Hindus were always reminded of their obligation to protect and practice Dharma and believed in the age old dictum “prevention is better than cure”.
-It is no wonder that the types of human rights abuses prevalent around the world, especially in Europe and the Middle East, were non-existent in India and other Hindu countries.
+Hindus were always reminded of their obligation to protect and practice Dharma, and, believed in the age old dictum “prevention is better than cure”.
 This practice of constructing individual behavior within the norms of Dharma resulted in the most ancient and genuine pluralistic tradition in the world.

 It is indeed an irony that Hindus, having established Dharma in the world, constitute the largest number of victims of human rights abuse.
 When the human rights of Hindus are violated, the United States can no longer close its eyes.
 Hindus demand that elected officials acknowledge the plight of Hindus in Kashmir who have been driven out of their ancestral land merely because of their religion.
-The US must provide moral and political support to those who have been victims of this ethnic cleansing.
-We also wish to draw the attention of the government to the atrocities being perpetrated by the governments of Bangladesh and Pakistan on Hindus, Buddhists, and Christians.
-The minorities in these two countries are living under constant fear.
-Their lives and property are under threat from fundamentalist and militant Islamic groups with the active support of their respective governments.
-A Time magazine investigation in 2004 had even revealed startling truths about the rise of radical Islam and cautioned the prospect of Bangladesh becoming another Afghanistan.
+The US must provide moral and political support to those who have been victims of this and all other ethnic cleansings around the world.

-In addition, we seek the attention of law makers to the plight of Romas (mislabeled by the world as “Gypsies”).
-For more than 1,300 years, these nomadic Hindus from India were mistreated by Islamic countries and European Countries – especially by Nazi Germany.
-Hitler killed more than half a million Romas along with 6 million Jews.
-The Soviet Union and other communist countries also mistreated them, and even the collapse of communism in Eastern Europe has not brought full freedom for the 13 million Romas.
-In fact, it is a shame that even today Romas are burnt alive in Romania.
-Hindus demand special recognition of their by the US government and aggressive monitoring of rights violations.
+In addition, we seek the attention of law makers to the plight of Roma (often mislabeled as “Gypsies”).
+During the medieval period, these Hindus from the north-west of India were taken away as slaves by invaders from central and western Asia.
+Their nomadic descendants, the Roma, are spread over many parts of Asia and Europe.
+Hitler killed more than half a million Roma along with 6 million Jews.
+The Soviet Union and other communist countries also mistreated them, and even the collapse of communism in Eastern Europe has not brought full freedom for the 13 million Roma.
+Hindus demand special recognition of their plight by the US government and aggressive monitoring of rights violations.